Regularity estimates for convex functions in Carnot-Carath\'eodory spaces: -weak subsolutions and upper estimates

 The point of this section is to show that locally bounded above $\cX$-convex functions are $\cL$-weak subsolutions of \eqref{subLap}, where $\cX=\{X_1,\ldots,X_m\}$ is a family of H\"ormander vector fields.
 This will enable us to apply the following well known result. \begin{The} Let $\Omega \subset \R^n$ be an open bounded set, and let $\cX$ be a family of smooth H\"ormander vector fields and let $p>0$.
 Thus, there exists $r_0>0$, depending on $\Omega$ and $\cX$, and there exists $\kappa\geq1$, depending on $p$, $\Omega$ and $\cX$, such that whenever $u \in W_\cX^{1,2}(\Omega)$ is a weak $\cL$-subsolution to \eqref{subLap}, we have

 for every $x \in \Omega$ such that $0<r\leq \min\{r_0,\mbox{\em dist}(\Omega^c,x)\}$. \end{The} The proof of this theorem is standard: it follows the celebrated Moser iteration technique for weak solutions to elliptic equations in divergence form \cite{Moser1960}, that applies to very general frameworks, including Carnot-Carath\'eodory spaces.
-There is a plenty of works in this area, so we limit ourselves to mention just a few of them, \cite{FL83} \cite{Lu1992}, \cite{HKM1993}, \cite{CDG93}.
+There are several independent works in this area, so we limit ourselves to mention just a few of them, \cite{Lu1992}, \cite{HKM1993}, \cite{CDG93}.
 Further discussion of this topic can be found for instance in \cite{HajKos2000}.

 In the proof of Theorem~\ref{issub}, we will use the following basic fact. \begin{Lem} Let $X$ be a vector field on $\R^n$, let $z \in \R^n$ be such that $X(z) \neq 0$ and let $\pi$ be a hyperplane of $\R^n$ transversal to $X(z)$ and passing through $z$.
 There exists an open neighbourhood $A$ of $z$ in $\pi$, $\tau>0$ and an open neighbourhood $U$ of $z$ in $\R^n$ such that the restriction of the flow $\Phi^X$ to $A\times(-\tau,\tau)$ is a diffeomorphism onto $U$.
 Moreover, for every fixed system of coordinates $(\xi_1,\ldots,\xi_{n-1})$ on $\pi$, denoting by $\phi$ the previous restriction with respect to these coordinates and by $J_\phi$ its Jacobian, we get